hadley/adv-r/dsl.md

   class = "mypara")
 ```

-Before we continue to generate functions for every possible html tag, we need a variant of tag for void tags: tags that can not have children.
+Before we continue to generate functions for every possible html tag, we need a variant of `tag()` for void tags.
+It can be very similar to `tag()`, but needs to throw an error is there are any unnamed tags, and the tag itself also looks slightly different.

 ```r
 void_tag <- function(tag) {